Scottish Premiership Deadline Day: Nicolas Raskin, Tony Watt, Ethan Erhahon and more feature in our round-up

 Fellow striker Oli Shaw also left Rugby Park to join Barnsley on a two-and-a-half-year deal for an undisclosed fee.

-Forward Jack Aitchison signed on a free transfer from Burnley until the end of the season, with full-back James Furlong moving on loan from Brighton.
+Forward Jack Aitchison signed on a free transfer from Burnley until the end of the season, with full-back James Furlong moving on loan from Brighton and Jonathan Obika signing from Morecambe until the summer.

 Sondre Solholm left Fir Park for Norwegian side Odd and Connor Shields joined Queens Park on loan.